 The site hosts a few locally rare moths and butterflies, as well as having the only record of grass snakes on the whole Box Moor Trust estate.
-The Dingy Skipper, a butterfly which feeds on many of the flowers present at Bovingdon Brickworks, including Bird’s foot trefoil, Bugle, Ragged Robin and Buttercups, are breeding in ever increasing.
+The Dingy Skipper, a butterfly which feeds on many of the flowers present at Bovingdon Brickworks, including Bird’s foot trefoil, Bugle, Ragged Robin and Buttercups, are breeding in ever increasing numbers.
 The butterfly is currently in decline nationally, and is especially scarce in Hertfordshire.
-The same is said of the Garden Tiger moth, a BAP species which has been found on the site in recent years.
+The same is said of the Garden Tiger moth, a Biodiversity Action Plan species which has been found on the site in recent years.

 Lesser Whitethroats have been recorded breeding on site, and if you visit during May, you are very likely to hear the unmistakable sound of the cuckoo, having returned from Africa where it overwinters.

 Newts also breed in the pond, and in many of the old clay pits that fill with water, as well as providing a home for frogspawn during wetter years.